tomhea/os_zero/README.md

 I continue with jumping to 0x80002400, the start of the sys tests.
 I decided that when this part ends, it will jump to 0x80010000, the start of the actual code to run (the assembler).

-I implemented the output tests!
+I implemented the output tests, and the input tests!

+All of my binary functions are now fully tested (except the three ATOMIC functions).
+Also, Each piece of binary-encoded assembly is documented in the `bare_asm.md` or `binary_tests.md` notebook.

+This part was the longest to implement yet.
+I'm so glad to declare:

+`testos` is done!

 #### Globals / Syscalls added:
 - `assert_test_success() -> None` - `sys1D0` JUMPER (modifies a0, relies on `s1==1`).